 InvalidAccessError exception when you call this method.

-var availSendCodecs = transceiver.sender.getCapabilities("video").codecs; var availReceiveCodecs = transceiver.receiver.getCapabilities("video").codecs;
+const availSendCodecs = transceiver.sender.getCapabilities("video").codecs; const availReceiveCodecs = transceiver.receiver.getCapabilities("video").codecs;

 BCD tables only load in the browser